THE MUDDLE FAMILIES

 Fred and Alice’s second child was Marjorie Edith Muddle who was born at Riseden Quarter in Kilndown near Goudhurst, Kent on 27 October 1913, and baptised at Christ Church in Kilndown on 21 December 1913.
 When she was 19 years old Marjorie married William G R Smith in Kingston registration district in Surrey during the 4th quarter of 1932.
 They had one child, a daughter, born in Tonbridge registration district in Kent in 1933.
 It’s not known if William died or if William and Marjorie were divorced, but Marjorie, at the age of 24, married 33-year-old Frank Salter at Sevenoaks Registry Office in Kent on 1 January 1938.
 Frank had been born on 6 October 1904.
 Frank and Marjorie had two children, the first born at Sevenoaks in 1937 before they were married, and the second in Tonbridge registration district in 1946.
 Frank died at the age of 58, his death being registered in Tonbridge registration district during the 2nd quarter of 1963.
 Marjorie died when she was about 86 years old, her death being registered in West Surrey registration district during November 1999.

-Walter and Eliza’s third child was Eliza Muddle who was born at Fletching in Sussex (from census records), and baptised at St James the Less Church in Nutley, Sussex on 31 July 1870, at which time they were living at Nutley.
+Walter and Eliza’s third child was Eliza Muddle who was born at Fletching in Sussex (from census records), and baptised at the Parish Church of St James the Less in Nutley, Sussex on 31 July 1870, at which time they were living at Nutley.
 In the census of 2 April 1871 Eliza, at the age of 10 months, was living with her parents at Stonehouse Cottage in High Hurstwood, Sussex.
 Then in the census of 3 April 1881 Eliza, now aged 10, was living with her parents at Little Dunks Farm in Brenchley, Kent, and she was going to school.

-When she was about 17 years old Eliza married 22-year-old labourer Alfred Todman at All Saints Church in Danehill, Sussex on 8 April 1887.
-Alfred was the son of Edward and Susan Todman, he had been born at Forest Row in Sussex and baptised at Holy Trinity Church in Forest Row on 28 May 1865.
+When she was about 17 years old Eliza married 22-year-old labourer Alfred Todman at the Parish Church of All Saints in Danehill, Sussex on 8 April 1887.
+Alfred was the son of Edward and Susan Todman, he had been born at Forest Row in Sussex and baptised at the Parish Church of Holy Trinity in Forest Row on 28 May 1865.
 Alfred and Eliza had twelve children born between 1887 and 1911.
 Their first child was born at Chelwood Common in Danehill Parish in late 1887, and then the next one was born at Barcombe in Sussex in early 1891.
 In the census of 5 April 1891 they were living in the Keepers Cottage at Barcombe with their then two children, and Alfred was working as a farm labourer.
-They had three more children at Barcombe born between 1892 and 1897.
+They had three more children at Barcombe born in 1892, 1894 and 1897.
 They then moved to Horley in Surrey where their other seven children were born between 1898 and 1911.
 In the census of 31 March 1901 they were living at Petridge Wood in Horley with their then seven children, and Alfred was working as a stockman on a farm.
+Then in the census of 2 April 1911 they were living at Kinnersley Cottage in Horley with their now eight youngest children and Alfred was working as a cowman on a farm.

 Alfred and Eliza’s daughters Fanny and Emily emigrated from England to Western Australia in 1912 and then their son James went in 1913.
 In 1914 Alfred and Emily with the remaining nine of their children emigrated from England to Western Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.
 The passenger list described Alfred’s occupation as being agricultural.[3]
 Alfred died on 23 February 1934, at the age of 68, and two years later Eliza died on 6 February 1936, at the age of 65.

 Alfred and Eliza’s eldest child was Eliza Todman who was born at Chelwood Common in Sussex, and whose birth was registered during the 4th quarter of 1887.
-In the census of 5 April 1891 Eliza, at the age of 3, was living with her parents in the Keepers Cottage at Barcombe.
+In the census of 5 April 1891 Eliza, at the age of 3, was living with her parents in the Keepers Cottage at Barcombe, Sussex.
 Then in the census of 31 March 1901 Eliza, now aged 13, was living with her parents at Petridge Wood, Horley, Surrey, and she was going to school.
+In the census of 2 April 1911 Eliza, at the age of 23, was a live-in domestic cook to the family of solicitor John Rowland Hopwood at Jingledene, Dene Road, Ruislip, Surrey.
 When she was 26 years old Eliza emigrated with her parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

-Alfred and Eliza’s second child was Fanny Todman who was born at Barcombe in Sussex, and baptised at St Mary’s Church in Newick, Sussex on 18 January 1891.
+Alfred and Eliza’s second child was Fanny Todman who was born at Barcombe in Sussex, and baptised at the Parish Church of St Mary in Newick, Sussex on 18 January 1891.
 In the census of 5 April 1891 Fanny, at the age of 3 months, was living with her parents in the Keepers Cottage at Barcombe.
 Then in the census of 31 March 1901 Fanny, now aged 10, was living with her parents at Petridge Wood, Horley, Surrey, and she was going to school.
+In the census of 2 April 1911 Fanny, at the age of 20, was a live-in kitchen maid to the family of Eleanor Liddle at Walberton House in Walberton near Arundel in Sussex.
 When she was 21 years old Fanny, with her sister Emily, emigrated from England to Australia.
 They sailed 3rd class on the Ophir of the Orient Line from London on 10 May 1912 bound for Fremantle in Western Australia.
-The passenger list describes Fanny as being a domestic.[4]
+The passenger list describes Fanny as being a domestic.[5]

 Alfred and Eliza’s third child was Emily Kate Todman who was born at Barcombe in Sussex, and whose birth was registered during the 4th quarter of 1892.
 In the census of 31 March 1901 Emily, at the age of 8, was living with her parents at Petridge Wood, Horley, Surrey, and she was going to school.
+Then in the census of 2 April 1911 Emily, now aged 18, was a patient in Kensington Infirmary, Marloes Road, Kensington, London and her occupation was given as kitchen maid.
 When she was 19 years old Emily, with her sister Fanny, emigrated from England to Australia.
 They sailed 3rd class on the Ophir of the Orient Line from London on 10 May 1912 bound for Fremantle in Western Australia.
 The passenger list describes Emily as being a domestic.

 Alfred and Eliza’s fourth child was James Henry Todman who was born at Barcombe in Sussex, and whose birth was registered during the 4th quarter of 1894.
 In the census of 31 March 1901 James, at the age of 6, was living with his parents at Petridge Wood, Horley, Surrey, and he was going to school.
+Then in the census of 2 April 1911 James, now aged 16, was working as a domestic gardener and living with his parents at Kinnersley Cottage in Horley.
 When he was 18 years old James emigrated from England to Australia.
 He sailed 3rd class on the Osterley of the Orient Line from London on 31 January 1913 bound for Fremantle in Western Australia.
-The passenger list describes James as being a farm labourer.[5]
+The passenger list describes James as being a farm labourer.[6]

 Alfred and Eliza’s fifth child was Lucy Helen Todman who was born at Barcombe in Sussex, and whose birth was registered during the 1st quarter of 1897.
 In the census of 31 March 1901 Lucy, at the age of 4, was living with her parents at Petridge Wood, Horley, Surrey.
+Then in the census of 2 April 1911 Lucy, now aged 14, was working at home and living with her parents at Kinnersley Cottage in Horley.
 When she was 17 years old Lucy emigrated with her parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

 Alfred and Eliza’s eighth child was Frederick Thomas Todman who was born at Horley in Surrey, and whose birth was registered during the 2nd quarter of 1903.
+In the census of 2 April 1911 Frederick, at the age of 7, was living with his parents at Kinnersley Cottage in Horley.
 When he was 11 years old Frederick emigrated with his parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

 Alfred and Eliza’s ninth child was Arthur Reginald Todman who was born at Horley in Surrey, and whose birth was registered during the 4th quarter of 1904.
+In the census of 2 April 1911 Arthur, at the age of 6, was living with his parents at Kinnersley Cottage in Horley.
 When he was 9 years old Arthur emigrated with his parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

 Alfred and Eliza’s tenth child was Charles Todman who was born at Horley in Surrey, and whose birth was registered during the 1st quarter of 1907.
+In the census of 2 April 1911 Charles, at the age of 4, was living with his parents at Kinnersley Cottage in Horley.
 When he was 7 years old Charles emigrated with his parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

 Alfred and Eliza’s eleventh child was Alice Ethel Todman who was born at Horley in Surrey, and whose birth was registered during the 1st quarter of 1909.
+In the census of 2 April 1911 Alice, at the age of 2, was living with her parents at Kinnersley Cottage in Horley.
 When she was 5 years old Alice emigrated with her parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

 Alfred and Eliza’s twelfth child was Ivy E Todman who was born at Horley in Surrey, and whose birth was registered during the 3rd quarter of 1911.
 When she was 3 years old Ivy emigrated with her parents from England to Australia.
 They sailed 3rd class on the Essex of the Federal & Shire Line from Liverpool on 18 September 1914 bound for Albany in Western Australia.

 It's not known how Thomas came to be in Argentina or if that was where he married Harriet, but as no record of this marriage has been found in England it seems likely that it took place overseas.
 There doesn't seem to have been any children from this marriage though there may have been some born overseas.
 Thomas and Harriet sailed 3rd class on the Darro of the Royal Mail Steam Packet Company from Buenos Aires and arrived at Falmouth on 26 July 1917.
-On the passenger list Thomas gave his occupation builder and stated that they had been living in Argentina and now intended to live in England where their address would be Chelwood Gate in Sussex, which was where Thomas' parents were living.[6]
+On the passenger list Thomas gave his occupation as builder and stated that they had been living in Argentina and now intended to live in England where their address would be Chelwood Gate in Sussex, which was where Thomas' parents were living.[7]
 It seems likely that they came to England because Harriet was ill, because they had only been in England for three months, Thomas was working as a builder's labourer, and they were living at 17 Princess Street in Southwark, London when Harriet died there on 29 October 1917, at the age of 52, from a malignant growth in her abdomen and heart failure.

 Four months after Harriet’s death Thomas sailed 2nd class on the Hirano Maru of the Nippon Yusen Kaisha Line from Birkenhead, Liverpool on 6 March 1918 bound for Singapore.
 On the passenger list Thomas was described as a 44-year-old pile driver who had been residing in England and whose intended future permanent residence was to be the Straits Settlements.[7]
 Thomas was lucky that he was not on the next sailing of the Hirano Maru from Liverpool because this was sunk by a German torpedo off southern Ireland on 4 October 1918 with the loss of most of those onboard.
 Thomas was in the Federated Malay State for nearly two years before sailing 1st class on the Tydeus of the Ocean Steamship Company from Penang and arriving at Liverpool on 21 February 1920.
 On the passenger list Thomas gave his occupation as engineer and his intended address in England as 17 Princess Street in Southwark.[8]